garrison0/raymarchingfundamentals/docs/a-quick-background.md

 :::

 All done.
-But the starter template is boring--you can only see one side of the box.
+But the starter template is simple--you can only see one side of the box.
 The next article fixes this problem.